Pocosin Lakes National Wildlife Refuge

 The Pocosin Lakes National Wildlife Refuge is located in North Carolina's Inner Banks on the Albemarle-Pamlico Peninsula in Hyde, Tyrrell, and Washington Counties, North Carolina.
 Its headquarters is located in Columbia.

-Pocosin Lakes NWR was established in 1990.
-Originally, the 12000 acre southwestern portion of the refuge, now known as the Pungo Unit, was established in 1963 as the Pungo National Wildlife Refuge, but was merged in 1990 with Pocosin Lakes.
-The National Wildlife Refuge is 110106 acre, and approximately 90000 acre were donated.
+Pocosin Lakes National Wildlife Refuge (NWR) was established in 1990.
+Originally, the 12,000-acre (49 km²) southwestern portion of the refuge—now known as the Pungo Unit—was established in 1963 as the Pungo National Wildlife Refuge, but it was merged with Pocosin Lakes in 1990.
+The refuge now covers 110,106 acres (446 km²), of which approximately 90,000 acres (364 km²) were donated.
 The refuge is named for the pocosin peat wetlands that make up the majority of the protected habitat.

 This refuge is home to indigenous animals such as the black bear, alligator, two species of fox, bobcat, raccoon, coyote, opossum, beaver, river otter, mink, and red wolf.
 It was the site chosen for the reintroduction of the endangered red wolf in 1987.
 It is located along the Atlantic Flyway and is home to more than 200 species of birds.

+Tundra swans overwintering in a field in the Pungo Lake unit of Pocosin Lakes NWR.

 The Pungo Lake unit is a notable overwintering site for Tundra swans, snow geese, and many species of ducks (including rare species like northern shovelers and hooded mergansers), with about 100,000 waterfowl in residence between November and January.

-Ecology and Conservation
+Ecology and conservation

 Nearly one-third of the refuge is currently undergoing hydrology restoration.

+Research at the refuge has found that hydrologic conditions can strongly affect carbon storage in pocosin peatlands.
+Drained peatlands can lose carbon through increased decomposition, while rewetting can substantially reduce carbon dioxide losses.
+A 2023 study at Pocosin Lakes National Wildlife Refuge found that restoring water levels reduced carbon dioxide losses by more than 90% when the water table was raised from about 60 cm to 30 cm below the surface.
+The researchers also found that wetter conditions could allow the peatlands to become a net carbon sink.

-Past Wildfires
+Past wildfires

 Two notable wildfires have burned within the Pocosin Lakes NWR since its protection.
 In April 1985, the Allen Road Fire ignited in the refuge, burning nearly 100,000 acres over three weeks and requiring assistance from the Marines to extinguish the peat 'ground fires' it left in its wake.
 On June 1, 2008, lightning struck the refuge and started a wildfire known as the Evans Road Fire that had, As of 17 September 2008, spread to about 40704 acre, and burned much of the same land before it was completely contained.

 The fire was declared out on January 9, 2009.

+Wildfires can also have significant effects on the carbon stored in pocosin peatlands.
+When peatlands are drained, the lower water table makes the organic soils more vulnerable to decomposition and deep peat fires.
+Drained pocosin peatlands can experience substantial carbon losses, while rewetting can reduce those losses.
+A study also found that deep peat fires can release large amounts of greenhouse gases.